lukeinthecloud/spotahome-challenge/README.md

     This also abstracts complex logic into middleware and keeps the route itself more clean and is just responsible for passing the result down.

-    There is also on the markers endpoint the option to pass in a query param for limit.
+    There is also on the markers endpoint the option to pass in a query param for limit or if you only wish to see ID's and get back the room data.
 This I have just set for 30 but is overidable in the request just so it does not have to loop over all 4000+ items when mapping.
+As well as I have set it to only return ID's so that you can choose if you want to just have specific data returned to the frontend.

 ### Frontend
     I have only used new React Hooks, there is not much state managment needed